 “Alternately campy and spellbinding, and punctuated by entirely enthusiastic martial arts sequences, this one makes for a very fun watch indeed.
 Certainly, it falls into the “what’s going on here!??” category.
 But that’s part of its charm, and nevertheless, it’s guaranteed to hold your interest.”
 The Terror Trap

 “One of the great disasters in horror film history, this turkey put the final nail in Hammer’s bankruptcy coffin.”
 Videohound’s Complete Guide to Cult Flicks and Trash Pics

 “Really, the only thing missing from this one is Christopher Lee who’s absence in the Dracula role does hurt things a bit.
-But we do have a very atmospheric affair taking place with our creepy Golden Vampires who provide if nothing else at least the weirdest looking vampires you might remember on film.
-Toss in some blood and some hot women and we have a very entertaining vampire flick…” Zombies Don’t Run
+But we do have a very atmospheric affair taking place with our creepy Golden Vampires who provide if nothing else at least the weirdest looking vampires you might remember on film.”
+Zombies Don’t Run

 Cast and characters:

-- Chan Shen as Kah the High Priest/Count Dracula’s host
+Chan Shen … Kah the High Priest/Count Dracula’s host

 Wang Chiang … Hsi San (twin swordsman)

 Feng Ko-An … an assassin